MatthijsKamstra/haxeunity/00setup/example.md

 ![](../img/unity/02folders.png)

-You need to add a `Source` folder which will hold the Haxe files.
+Add a `Source` folder which will hold the Haxe files.

 ```
 + SetupUnityHaxe